brycewang-stanford/Py-Stata-Commands/README.md

 ### ⭐ **Love this project?
 Give it a star and help us reach more researchers!** ⭐

 **Together, we're building the future of academic research in Python**

+### Disclaimer
+The PyStataR tool is not affiliated with, endorsed by, or in any way associated with Stata or StataCorp LLC.
+“Stata” is a registered trademark of StataCorp LLC.
+Any mention of it in this project is solely for academic reference and comparative functionality purposes.
+This tool is independently developed by the author and does not copy or reuse any part of the Stata source code.
+It is inspired by the design of Stata's analytical features to support similar workflows in Python.
+For any trademark or copyright concerns, please contact the author for resolution.